Skip to content

 Prioritise platform solvency and transparency

 Check if the platform publishes proof of reserves, undergoes third-party audits, and is regulated in a credible jurisdiction.
 Avoid platforms that offer rates far above market average — unsustainably high yields were the warning sign before Celsius and BlockFi collapsed.
+For buying crypto to lend, see our best crypto exchanges comparison.

 Understand the difference between CeFi and DeFi